mitre/secure-coding-case-studies/typescript/msccs-12.md

 ### Fix:

 The weakness was fixed by changing the implementation to be more accurate to the design.
 The first change was to line 271 where the check for userID was removed.
-This put the focus of the "authRequired" flag soley on the status of the request which was the original intention.
-The "user" field was also changed online 272-275 to more accurately refelct the status of the session and when the provided userId is used.
+This put the focus of the "authRequired" flag solely on the status of the request which was the original intention.
+The "user" field was also changed online 272-275 to more accurately reflect the status of the session and when the provided userId is used.

 ```diff
 vulnerable file: packages/better-auth/src/plugins/api-key/routes/create-api-key.ts